reed-jones/phase/README.md

 Phase aims to integrate Laravel, Vuex, & Vue Router as seamlessly as possible.
 All phase routes specified in your `routes/web.php` are automatically configured for slick SPA navigation.
 All configured api calls will automatically be committed into your vuex store.
 Data loaded through your view controllers is immediately available in the vuex store.
 No waiting for separate api calls, No `mutation` boilerplate: `state.count = count`.
 No chance of your vue-router configuration getting out of sync with your web routes.
 No reason to give up the nice Route -> Controller -> Page view flow.

 ## Installation
-  - `npm i -D @phased/phase` (meta package)
+  - `npm install --save-dev @phased/phase`
   - `composer require phased/routing`
   - `composer require phased/state`

   - * Note Currently routing depends on state being installed, but further decoupling is planned so that the two packages may be used independently.
-State however is standalone at this point and can be used by itself if no SPA routing is required. just install `@phased/state` instead of the `@phased/phase` meta package.
+State however is standalone at this point and can be used by itself if no SPA routing is required.
+For this configuration only `npm install @phased/state` & `composer require phased/state` are needed.

 ## Client Setup (Front End)